radiomicsgroup/SpinFlowSim/examples/tutorial1.md

  [-17.61550894          nan   6.88105818]
  [-26.74115613  -6.88105818          nan]]
 ```
-or the list of paths that connect the input node with the output node:
+or the list of paths that connect the input node with the output node,
 ```
 >>> print(net.iopaths)
 [array([0, 1, 2], dtype=uint64), array([0, 2], dtype=uint64)]
 ```
+which shows that in this simple network, there are only two possible paths from inlet to outlet.

 Note that the VFR and BV are two attributes of the object `net`, namely `flowmat` and `velmat`.
 Elements `flowmat[i][j]` and `velmat[i][j]` respectively store the VFR and BV of the capillary going from node _i_ to node _j_.
 These two have the same sign, and is > 0 if the flow goes from node _i_ to node _j_, while it is < 0 if the flow goes from node _j_ to node _i_.
 By definition then, it follows that `flowmat[i][j]` and `flowmat[j][i]` (as well as `velmat[i][j]` and `velmat[j][i]`) have opposite signs.